SirDank/dank.serverbuilder/README.md

 Direct Download > https://github.com/SirDankenstien/dank.serverbuilder/blob/main/dank.serverbuilder.exe?raw=true

+Start Building by running > dank.serverbuilder.exe

+Note: if an update has been found, enter "y" to download it and then after it closes itself, run the dank.serverbuilder-latest.exe

 # Dank.ServerBuilder.exe
 A complete package for building and hosting a minecraft paper server on your windows system!